EmmaSchindler8/beginning-bioinformatics/docs/ai_usage.md

   Me: is this code a fasfa file
   GeminiNo, the code in cell b-2XDof4rtP8 does not produce a FASTA file.
 - What I changed before committing: I added the lines of code it suggested to make it a Fasta file (not graded part from Rosalind, I did this just for myself)
 - How I verified correctness (tests, sample data): Tested for correctness and double checked it with the guide that it outputted how it was supposed to.
+# AI Use Log (5th Use)
+- Tool/model & version: Gemini
+- What I asked for: On the fifth Rosalind, I was messing up and realized it is because I was not using a text variable.
+I explained to Gemini what my goals were and it used the code I already had, tweaked it, and added a bit more that I then typed up.
+- Snippet of prompt(s):
+  Gemini: Excellent!
+You've got the right steps.
+Here's the code to implement the logic you described within a loop that reads from practice_5.txt.....
+- What I changed before committing: I was messing up and realized it is because I was not using a text variable (I used a line variable).
+I changed it to text and also used gemini to work out the quirks in my loop over the words.
+- How I verified correctness (tests, sample data): Tested for correctness and used the practice set from Rosalind.